common-voice/commonvoice-fr/DeepSpeech/CONTRIBUTING.md

 Default values should provide good experience.

 The default batch size has been tested with this mix of dataset:
- - Common Voice French, released on 2019, february 14th
+ - Common Voice French, released on june 2020
  - TrainingSpeech as of 2019, april 11th
- - Lingua Libre as of 2019, may 3rd
+ - Lingua Libre as of 2020, april 25th
+ - OpenSLR 57: African Accented French
+ - M-AILABS french dataset

 ### Transfer learning from English